 While many consider music and playing the guitar a “competition” or challenge how fast and loud you can play, I tend to look inwards in search for the feelings, expressions and moods one can create with music.
 With that in mind, the classical guitar is the perfect instrument and tool.

-Per-Olov Kindgren (born June 10, 1956 in Bogotá, Colombia) is a Swedish classical guitarist, composer and music teacher known for his classical guitar playing, ranging from Bach to The Beatles.
+Per-Olov Kindgren (born 1956) is a Swedish classical guitarist, composer and music teacher known for his classical guitar playing, ranging from Bach to Beatles.

 In 1976 Kindgren began his studies at The Royal Danish Academy of Music in Copenhagen, where he moved during his studies and where he lives and works today.
 He studied there for 7 years with professor Per-Olof Johnson until his graduation in 1983.
 While continuing his studies, he became a music teacher, teaching at music schools for 34 years.
 Presently Kindgren works as a music teacher at the music school in Copenhagen, which provides him with a steady living in addition to the concerts he performs and composing.